hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 The `splunk_configuration` objects supports the following:

+* `buffering_interval` - (Optional) Buffer incoming data for the specified period of time, in seconds between 0 to 60, before delivering it to the destination.
+The default value is 60s.
+* `buffering_size` - (Optional) Buffer incoming data to the specified size, in MBs between 1 to 5, before delivering it to the destination.
+The default value is 5MB.
 * `hec_acknowledgment_timeout` - (Optional) The amount of time, in seconds between 180 and 600, that Kinesis Firehose waits to receive an acknowledgment from Splunk after it sends it data.
 * `hec_endpoint` - (Required) The HTTP Event Collector (HEC) endpoint to which Kinesis Firehose sends your data.
 * `hec_endpoint_type` - (Optional) The HEC endpoint type.
 Valid values are `Raw` or `Event`.
 The default value is `Raw`.